 Additionally, the investment “super deduction” of 130% against corporation tax is a great way to support businesses who are investing in modern equipment and will bring long term benefits.

 It was also positive to hear that there would be no change to the capital gains tax regime, particularly around Entrepreneur’s Relief.
 Rewarding business owners for the risk they take in growing their businesses, employing people, contributing to the economy – so that they pay only a 10% tax rate on sale gains up to £1m (and then 20% on anything over that) makes sense to me.
 I don’t see that capital and income rates should necessarily be synchronised.
 It may be that this is changed in Autumn this year or Spring next year, but it does give time for people who are looking to sell their businesses to benefit from the current regime.

 We also do a lot of work on share option schemes – particularly enterprise management incentive (EMI).
 There is no change to this, but a review has been announced, so we will wait and see what the outcomes are from this.

 Whilst many anticipated it would happen, the extension of the stamp duty holiday was positive and will give buyers, sellers and solicitors time to get property deals over the line.
 Our property team (including our new residential conveyancing expert Jo Parsons) have had a huge amount of work recently and will definitely welcome this extra time.

 Business immigration changes

 The new simplified process for high-skilled applicants will be welcomed by many and is definitely a positive step forward.
-We are a bit ahead of the game at Aaron and Partners, having recruited a new partner to join us last year, Ikram Malik.
-Ikram specialises in business immigration – not just for the high-skilled area, but also for businesses typically reliant on seasonal workers.
+As a firm we are proud to be able to offer specialist advice in business immigration, both in the high-skilled area and also for businesses typically reliant on seasonal workers.

 Extension to the furlough scheme